Facebook Pixel Code

 QUALIFYING FOR THE FINALS

-After competing at one of Showstopper’s Regional Competitions, studios are then qualified to compete at one of The Finals.
-Studios can transfer routines easily from a regional competition to any of our Finals locations - no need to completely re-register all your routines!
+Studios who register for a regional event can transfer routines easily from a regional competition to any of our Finals locations - no need to completely re-register all your routines!

 PRODUCTIONMANIA! (at The Finals)